 All individuals displaying any signs or symptoms — such as a fever (100 F or higher), cough, and/or shortness of breath— will not be permitted to enter the clinic.
 This is a necessary safety measure that we are taking to help make all our patients, visitors, and staff remain healthy and safe.

 In order to help keep our patients, students, employees, and other visitors safe, we are not allowing visitors to the clinic at this time.
 Some exceptions apply.
 One companion may accompany:

 - Patients with disabilities requiring reasonable accommodation for assistance related to emotional support or decision-making.

-Before entering the clinic, companions will be screened for temperature and other symptoms.
 Anyone who does not pass the screening will not be permitted to enter the clinic but may choose to wait in a safe waiting area, such as their car, while the patient is receiving care.
 Our care team may communicate with families to keep them up to date.
 We also encourage our patients and their loved ones to communicate via phone calls, text messaging, and video call during their clinic visit.

 For your safety and the safety of others, everyone must maintain a distance of at least 6 feet from each other unless they are giving or receiving direct patient care.